Allen Stone at Dingwalls

 Allen Stone does not look like a soul singer.
 His long ragged hair, oversized glasses and crooked teeth might suggest someone not to be taken seriously.
 But beneath the fedora and geek chic is a true artist with amazing vocal ability and an exceptional pair of lungs.
 He isn’t a big name here in the UK, but if he continues to perform with the brilliance he showcased at Dingwalls, this will undoubtedly change.

-For further information about Allen Stone and future events visit here.
+For further information and future events visit Allen Stone’s website here.

 Watch the video for Unaware here: